Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/data-visualisation/colour.md

 #### Diverging

-A diverging color scale works in the same way as the single “direction” sequential scale above, but it "diverges" in two directions, typically negative and positive.
+A diverging colour scale works in the same way as the single “direction” sequential scale above, but it "diverges" in two directions, typically negative and positive.

-Typically we use 2 diverging, single hue, stepped gradients, but a diverging color scale can also be a continuous gradient of color.
+Typically we use 2 diverging, single hue, stepped gradients, but a diverging colour scale can also be a continuous gradient of colour.

 <div bind:clientWidth={contentWidth} bind:clientHeight={contentHeight}>
     <ColorDivergingBoroughMap containerWidth={contentWidth} containerHeight={contentHeight} />